-The Admissions Authority for TMBSS is the Local Authority via the Specialist Placement Panel.

-Pupils who experience social, emotional, and/or mental health difficulties which mean they are unable to successfully access mainstream school would be referred through an Education Access Officer with support from Educational Psychologists, or through the local authority SEN team.
-Depending on age and nature of the students difficulties they are placed in an appropriate Education Centre.
+The Admissions Authority for TMBSS is the Local Authority via the Independent Advice Forum.
+Students in TMBSS secondary are either permanently excluded from their mainstream school or meet the requirements for Section 19 for a medical place.
+Depending on age and nature of the student's difficulties they are placed in an appropriate Education Centre.
 Key stages one and two students benefit from a shared placement with their partner mainstream school.
 Key stage three undergo an assessment period, looking towards reintegration into a mainstream school or specialist provision if required.
 Key stage four largely focus on examination/careers programmes.

-There is no self-referral system to the TMBSS and all referrals must be prioritised in terms of educational need, reviewed by the Senior Education Officer and a decision based on information from school and other agencies.
+There is no self-referral system to the TMBSS and all referrals must be prioritised in terms of educational need.
 The Service is referral led and at times demand can outstrip supply.
-Referral to TMBSS is affected by a number of national trends, e.g. the increase in pupils with mental health difficulties and the higher level of students' with complex and long term difficulties within schools, for example ADHD, Asperger's and depression, as well as the number of local permanent exclusions.
+Referral to TMBSS is affected by a number of national trends, e.g. the increase in pupils with mental health difficulties and the higher level of students' with complex and long term difficulties within schools, for example ADHD, Asperger's, anxiety and depression, as well as the number of local permanent exclusions.